khanlab/hippunfold/docs/contributing/contributing.md

 If poetry is not installed, please refer to the [installation documentation](https://python-poetry.org/docs/).
 If the command poetry is not found, add the following line to your bashrc file located in your home directory (considering that the poetry binary is located under `$HOME/.local/bin`:

        export PATH=$PATH:$HOME/.local/bin
-2. Add the `$SNAKEMAKE_SINGULARITY_DIR` and `$HIPPUNFOLD_CACHE_DIR` environment variables to the bashrc file.
+2. To avoid having to download containers and trained models (see section [below](#deep-learning-nnu-net-model-files)), add the `$SNAKEMAKE_SINGULARITY_DIR` and `$HIPPUNFOLD_CACHE_DIR` environment variables to the bashrc file.
 For Khan lab's members, add the following lines:

         export SNAKEMAKE_SINGULARITY_DIR="/srv/khan/shared/containers/snakemake_containers"
         export HIPPUNFOLD_CACHE_DIR="/srv/khan/shared/data/hippunfold_models"
 This will work only if the `setup_automount_v2` script was already executed.
 3. HippUnfold might be executed using `poetry run hippunfold <arguments>` or through the `poetry shell` method.
 Refer to previous section for more information in regards to execution options.

-Please be aware that the CBS server shouldn't be used for high computing tasks.
+4. On the CBS server you should always set your output folder to a path inside `/localscratch`, and not your home folder or a `/srv` or `/cifs` path, and copy the final results out after they have finished computing.
+Please be aware that the CBS server may not be the most efficient option for running a large number of subjects (since you are limited in processing cores vs a HPC cluster).

+5. If you are using input files in your home directory (or in your `graham` mount in your home directory), you may also need to also add the following to your bashrc file (Note: this will become a default system-enabled option soon)

+        export SINGULARITY_BINDPATH="/home/ROBARTS:/home/ROBARTS"

 ## Deep learning nnU-net model files